xibodevelopment/backupwordpress/readme.md

 The plugin will try to use the `mysqldump` and `zip` commands via shell if they are available, using these will greatly improve the time it takes to back up your site.

+## Constants ##

+The plugin allows you to override its behavior by defining constants in `wp-config.php`.
+See the full list of constants by clicking on Help at the top right corner of the plugin's Settings screen.
+Click on the Constants tab on the left.

+Note that some of the constants override manual settings rather than the other way round.
+So for example, if `HMBKP_SCHEDULE_TIME` is set in `wp-config.php`, that time will be used in schedules rather than the time you enter via the browser.

 ## Frequently Asked Questions ##